tirthajyoti/DS-with-PySimpleGUI/README.md

 python SimpleDataFrame.py
 ```
 ### File browser
-This will show a file browser dialog first,
+This will show a file browser dialog first.
+Make sure you select the correct dataset for this demo from under the `data` directory.

 ![browser](https://raw.githubusercontent.com/tirthajyoti/DS-with-PySimpleGUI/main/images/SimpleDataFrame-1.PNG)